 Several manufacturers offer asphalt shingles designed to resist the effects of severe weather such as wind and impact from flying debris or hail.
 Different proprietary methods are used to keep granules attached to the shingle, to prevent shingle breaking during impact, and to keep shingles attached to the sheathing during high winds.

 UL 2218 classifies the resistance of roofing products to impact damage.
 In the test, steel balls are directed at roof samples, and damage is observed.
-Products that receive a Class 4 rating from UL 2218 are the most resistive to hail damage.
+Products that receive a Class 4 rating from UL 2218 are the most resistant to hail damage.
 Some major insurance companies are offering homeowner premium discounts for the use of roofing products that receive a Class 4 rating.
 Consult with your Richardson Roofing expert for details on these discounts.
 Click here for Metal Roofing.